Snowflake Data Share

 - In the Warehouse Destinations section, click Snowflake Data Share.

 - Choose which data to include in this export: Raw events every 5 minutes, Merged IDs every hour, or both.
-For events, you can also specify filtering conditions to only export events that meet certain criteria.
+For events, you can also specify filtering conditions to export only events that meet certain criteria.

 The option you choose here reflects the interval after Amplitude ingests the data.

-- Click Next, enter the name of this Snowflake export and click Finish.
+- Click Next, enter the name of this Snowflake export, and click Finish.

 When complete, Amplitude sends all future events to Snowflake with Data Share.